Published On

 Analysing Data To Enact Real World Change

 The tools we have to analyse the data often start out with well-meaning developers trying to simplify peoples lives.
 They do this by breaking down the information and giving users bite-sized chunks of data.
-Its unfortunately a slightly naïve way to solve the problem and quickly breaks down over time leading to a dashboard of "stats for the day":
+It’s unfortunately a slightly naïve way to solve the problem and quickly breaks down over time leading to a dashboard of “stats for the day”:

-The dashboards are often presented using graphs that aren't appropriate for the data you are viewing to be useful and only serve as visual eye candy in a desperate attempt to keep interest focused, but even eye candy won't keep the user happy for ever.
+Dashboards are often presented using graphs that aren’t appropriate for the data you are viewing to be useful and only serve as visual eye candy in a desperate attempt to keep interest focused, but even eye candy won’t keep the user happy for ever.

 Learning from the past to improve our future